AI Evidence and Deepfakes in Massachusetts Criminal Cases: Authentication, Daubert-Lanigan, and the Defense Playbook

 Courts Where Serpa Law Office Defends These Cases

 Digital evidence and deepfake cases are charged where the conduct occurred, which for distribution offenses is typically the court covering where the defendant lives or where the images were received.
-Serpa Law Office defends these cases, and the clerk-magistrate hearings that often begin them, in the following courts:
+Serpa Law Office defends these cases, and the clerk-magistrate hearings that often begin them, in the courts listed below.

 For the full list, see Courts We Serve Across Greater Boston.